Uncertainty-Quantification-Project/rtmUq2D/README.md

       -- MPI Library

+- Before Compiling follow the commands to build the ZFP library:

+      -- cd ./ZFP_LIBRARY_0.5.5/build/
+      -- rm -r *
+      -- cmake -DBUILD_EXAMPLES=ON ..
+      -- make

 - Compilation:

-      -- Use make file typing:
+      -- Use make file typing in the mais directory:

          make clean